 Routes to Queen Elizabeth National Park

-Access Queen Elizabeth national park from Entebbe international airport using scheduled/charter flights.
-Otherwise, you can drive from Kampala via Mbarara or Kampala via Fortportal to the park.
+Access Queen Elizabeth national park from Entebbe international airport using scheduled/charter flights and these land inside the park at Mweya Airstrip.
+Otherwise, you can drive from Kampala via Mbarara to the park OR Kampala via Fortportal to the park.

 Safari Lodges and Camps in/near Queen Elizabeth Park

 - Mweya Safari Lodge

 - Kasenyi Safari Camp

 - Ishasha Wilderness Camp